epdansereau/udacity-continous-control/README.md

 # udacity-continous-control

-This project solves the Unity environment Reacher using a DDPG(Deep Deterministic Policy Gradient), with 20 agents learning in parallel.
+This project solves the Unity environment Reacher using a DDPG model (Deep Deterministic Policy Gradient) that uses 20 agents in parallel.
 This environment has a state space of size 33 and an action space of size 4.
 We consider the environment solved when it we get an average score over 30 for 100 consecutive episodes.

 To train this model, follow the instructions bellow to install all dependencies, then change the path in cell 3 to the correct path of the environment and run all cells in the Continuous_Control.ipynb .